salimuddin87/practice_question/elasticsearch/README.md

 Document is the piece indexed by Elasticsearch.
 A document is represented in the JSON format.
 We can add as many documents as we want into an index.
 #### Mapping Types
-Mappings can be defined as a list of directives given to Elasticseach about how the data is supposed to be stored and retrieved.
+Mappings can be defined as a list of directives given to Elasticsearch about how the data is supposed to be stored and retrieved.
 It is important to provide mapping information at the time of index creation based on how we want to retrieve our data later.
 #### Meta Fields